ryanchengguo/Algorithms/README.md

   - Write a program to find the node at which the intersection of two singly linked lists begins.
     - Input: intersectVal = 8, listA = [4,1,8,4,5], listB = [5,0,1,8,4,5], skipA = 2, skipB = 3
     - Output: Reference of the node with value = 8

+- 203. Remove Linked List Elements
+  - Remove all elements from a linked list of integers that have value val.